extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 - `pad1.xtmpreset`
 - `piano.xtmpreset`

-### The pattern language is so inexpressive---why can't it do _x_?

-This section of the guide is down the bottom, but it's probably a question that occurred to you earlier---why can't the pattern language do _x_?
-The answer is that it's because Extempore's pattern language is deliberately designed to work with regular Scheme lists.
-You can use all the rest of the Extempore "world" inside these patterns---you can pass higher-order functions, you can define and call your own library code (as long as it returns lists), you can call [xtlang]({{site.baseurl}}{% link _docs/reference/scheme-xtlang-interop.md
-%})---there's nothing you can do in Extmpore that you can't do inside a pattern.

-So Extempore's pattern language isn't really a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), it's more of a pseudo-DSL, another example in the long LISP tradition of sneaking DSLs into a full-fledged language environment.
-There are pros and cons to this (of which songs have been sung and wars fought) but that's the reason it's the way is is.

 ### I see `cosr` in a lot of Andrew/Ben's Extempore performances---what's that about? {#what-is-cosr}

 `cosr` (and cousins `sinr`, `trir`, `rectr` and `rampr`) are macros which